Community of Practice for Science and Engineering Labs

 - The cleaning protocols established for university research labs will apply to teaching labs.
 Please refer to the EHS COVID-19 FAQ page for details.

-If you have any questions about whether you are meeting these guidelines, please email Jill Sible in Undergraduate Academic Affairs or Anna Kroner in Environmental Health and Safety.
-We strongly recommend that everyone submit their plans for their fall lab courses using the Fall Lab Planning Tool (DOCX).
-Email the completed Fall Lab Planning Tool file to Jill Sible for review.
-These plans will be reviewed and feedback will be provided.
+If you have any questions about whether you are meeting these guidelines, please email Jill Sible in Undergraduate Academic Affairs.
+All lab courses can be approved by submitting the Fall Lab Planning Tool (DOCX) to Jill Sible for review by EHS.

 In the event of a true emergency (fire, chemical spill, medical emergency), the emergency should be handled even if physical distancing must be temporarily suspended.